Comau

-Comau (COnsorzio MAcchine Utensili) is an Italian multinational company in the automation field based in Turin, Italy, and part of the automaker Stellantis.
-The company is present in 13 countries and employs 4,000 people and provides services, products and technologies for automotive industry, shipping industry, logistics, food and beverage industry, packaging, electrification, renewable energy and heavy industry.
+Comau S.p.A.
+(Consorzio Macchine Utensili) is an Italian multinational company in the automation field based in Turin, Italy.
+It is a part of the automaker Stellantis.
+The company is present in 13 countries and employs 4,000 people.

+Comau provides services, products and technologies for the automotive, shipping, logistics, food beverage, packaging, electrification, renewable energy and heavy industry industries.

 History

 Foundation

-Comau began in 1973 as the COnsorzio MAcchine Utensili.
-It was formed by the same Torino-based engineers and companies that helped build the landmark Volga Automobile Plant in Russia.
-In 1977 it was later renamed Comau Finanziaria S.p.A.
+Comau was established in 1973 as the COnsorzio MAcchine Utensili.
+It was formed by the same Torino-based engineers and companies that helped build the Soviet landmark VAZ (Lada) Plant in Togliatti, Russia.
+In 1977 the company was renamed Comau Finanziaria S.p.A.